Cubbal25/slate/source/index.html.md

 This returns a list of options, choose one and put it into the URL to proceed.

+>The list of options, Null isn't a real option.

 ```JSON
 {
   "types": [